UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 </center>

+Add the files to the staging area using the terminal -> `git add <file-name(s)>`

 Notes:

 🙌  **Practice**

-Working in the terminal you can add many files at the same time listing them after `git add`.
+When working in the terminal, you can add multiple files at once by listing them after `git add`.

-A very command to use in the terminal is `git add -p`.
+Another command to use in the terminal is `git add -p`.
 This allows you to interactively choose which part of each file to add by answering either `y` (yes) or `n` (no) to the messages that prompts you about which parts you want to add to the staging area.